GAM-team/GAM/docs/Users-Drive-Ownership.md

 Specify order of file processing.
 * `(orderby <DriveOrderByFieldName> [ascending|descending])*`

-These options handle special cases where you want to prevent ownership from being transferred for selected files/folders.
+This option handles special cases where you want to prevent ownership from being transferred for selected files/folders.
 * `skipids <DriveFileEntity>` - Do not transfer ownership for files/folders with the specified IDs.

+These mutually exclusive  options handle special cases where you want to prevent ownership from being transferred based on the current file/folder owner.
+* `onlyusers <UserTypeEntity>` - Only transfer ownership for files/folders owned by the specified users.
 * `skipusers <UserTypeEntity>` - Do not transfer ownership for files/folders owned by the specified users.

 By default, only files owned by users in the same domain as the claiming user have their ownership transferred.